 Apart from that song, though, Moreno’s performance is warm and welcome, and it’s a strong addition to a cast that mostly brings all the necessary zing to this emphatic musical material.
 The major standout is Mike Faist, one of the few gang members who, at 29, passes for a feral, precocious 17.
 Zegler and DeBose are also riveting performers, and the scenes where they face off against each other, or gang up on Alvarez, are particularly lively.

 But the real star of the show is Spielberg and cinematographer Janusz Kaminski’s camera, which goes places Robbins never could back in 1961.
 The swirling skirts and Latin-infused choreography of the “America” performance or the neighborhood dance-off come out of the ’60s version, but in this rendition, the camera flies over the action, dives between the dancers’ legs, and swoops in close to capture their faces.
 When Riff and Tony face off over a weapon on a disintegrating platform in “Cool,” the camera leaps back and forth between them like an extra combatant in the fray.
 In places where Robbins stood back as if trying to take in an entire Broadway stage at once, Kaminski gets into the heart of the action.
 It’s breathtaking, and even a little threatening, to be so immersed in such fast-paced movement and color.

 The same could be said of the rest of the film, which features Spielberg doing his best to make a broad, energetic story even broader, while at the same time keeping an eye on the finest details that make up the world.
 He’s managed a remake that deviates from the original without losing its heart or its appeal, and that justifies its existence artistically without becoming unrecognizable.
 It’s a hell of an achievement, and the rare case where a remake feels like an act of fervent fandom.

-West Side Story is in theaters now.
+West Side Story is now streaming on Disney Plus.